 Director Claim to Fame

 Roger Corman Producer of pretty much everything that was ever crappy, ever, and directed most of it.
 His contribution to Smithee-worthy film cannot be overstated.
+To list his accomplishments here would not do him justice.

 Cast